spectrocloud/librarium/docs/docs-content/clusters/public-cloud/deploy-k8s-cluster.md

 #### Parameters

-The **Parameters** section displays all the layers and add-on components in the cluster profile.
+The **Parameters** section displays all the layers in the cluster profile.

 ![palette clusters basic information](/tutorials/deploy-clusters/azure/clusters_public-cloud_deploy-k8s-cluster_parameters.png)